breki/TimeSlack/kotlin/SlackerTime-todo.md

 - implement calculation of whether a certain plan can be done or not (based on the deadline and given current time)

 ## Wed 4.3.
+- Started working on the new RunningFlowState class.
 - Defined view classes.

 ## Tue 3.3.